Jetton History, Family Crest & Coats of Arms

 The ancient people of the French province of Anjou were the first to use the name Jetton.
 Jetton was derived from the male given name of Yehuda or Judah, which was the Biblical name of Jacob's eldest son.

 The surname Jetton was first found in Anjou, a former county, duchy and province centred on the city of Angers in the lower Loire Valley of western France.
 The first records of the were found in a village in the department of Maine-et-Loire, in the canton and district of Barepéau.

 Early History of the Jetton family

-Another 91 words (6 lines of text) are included under the topic Early Jetton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jetton research.
+Another 41 words (3 lines of text) are included under the topic Early Jetton History in all our PDF Extended History products and printed products wherever possible.

 Jetton Spelling Variations

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Jetton, including Jetté, Jeté, Jettet, Jetet, Jetter, Jeter, Jettot, Jetot, Jettau, Jetau, Jettaud, Jetaud, Jettaut, Jetaut, Jettaux, Jetaux, Jettauld, Jetauld, Jettault, Jetault, Jettaulx, Jetaulx, Jetteau, Jeteau, Jetteaux, Jeteaux, Jettat, Jetat, Jettas, Jetas, Jettard, Jetard, Jetton, Jeton, Jettin and many more.